ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_6-LAMBDAS/item_31-avoid_default_capture_modes/info.md

 Summary
 -------

-- Default by-reference capture can lead to dangling references.
+- default by-reference capture can lead to dangling references;
-- Default by-value capture is susceptible to dangling pointers (especially this), and it misleadingly suggests that lambdas are self-contained.
+- default by-value capture is susceptible to dangling pointers (especially this), and it misleadingly suggests that lambdas are self-contained.